JiFish/discord-ai-storyteller/readme.md

   Send a prompt to the bot to respond to.
 For example, you can instruct the bot to begin the story, bring it to a close, or start a new chapter. **The bot will respond to these instructions with a visible message in the channel**, so consider carefully what you send.
 While the bot's response will be saved in the game log, the original prompt message will not.
 This method is ideal for giving quick narrative prompts but is not suitable for long-term instructions.
 For persistent changes, update the `prompts.base` in the configuration.
 Examples:

-  - "Please start the story in a mysterious cave."
+  - `!prompt Please start the story in a mysterious cave.`
-  - "Describe a fierce dragon that lands outside the village, demanding tribute."
+  - `!prompt Describe a fierce dragon that lands outside the village, demanding tribute.`
-  - "Wrap up the current chapter and set the scene for the party's journey to the capital city."
+  - `!prompt Wrap up the current chapter and set the scene for the party's journey to the capital city.`

+- `!rename (new name)`

+  Rename this adventure.

 - `!shutdown`

   Disconnect and close bot script.

+- `!stats`

+  Respond with some stats about the current game.

 - `!summarize` or `!summarise`